-- What FOUNDATIONS come to mind when you hear the word "foundation"? - Build on the participants' responses provide general background on foundations - Foundations are generally classified as "private foundations" or "public foundations" - The largest foundations in the world are public charities such as The Bill and Melinda Gates Foundation; The United Way; Salvation Army; Lilly Foundation - Foundations have specific "giving interests" Bill and Melinda Gates (healthcare, education, poverty, technology); Lilly Endowment (community development, education, religion) - The Rotary Foundation partners with Bill and Melinda Gates Foundation in eradication of polio initiative - ➤ All foundations have a specific mission What is the mission of The Rotary Foundation? - The mission of The Rotary Foundation is the same as the mission of Rotary International which is the Object of Rotary. - Refer to the Object of Rotary (ROR-3 page 5 of the participants manual): to enable Rotarians to advance world understanding, goodwill, and peace through the improvement of health, the support of education and the alleviation of poverty. - ➤ How is the Rotary Foundation related to the Seven Areas of Focus?
-(Refer to page 22 in participant manual) - All projects funded through The Rotary Foundation must focus on one or more of the seven areas of focus. (in 2021-2011 Supporting the Environment will be the primary focus)
+- Have participants put their cards under the appropriate heading - o Go through each card and move it to the 'right' heading if necessary - Use as kick off for discussion about the Rotary Foundation - ➤ All foundations have a specific mission The mission of The Rotary Foundation is to Do Good in the World? - The mission of The Rotary Foundation is the same as the mission of Rotary International which is the Object of Rotary. - Refer to the Object of Rotary (ROR-3 page 5 of the participants manual): to enable Rotarians to advance world understanding, goodwill, and peace through the improvement of health, the support of education and the alleviation of poverty. - Introduce the Seven Areas of Focus?
+All projects funded through The Rotary Foundation must focus on one or more of the seven areas of focus. (in 2021-2011 Supporting the Environment will be the primary focus) - That includes direct funding, collaborations, district grants, and district designated funds

-- That includes direct funding, collaborations, district grants, and district designated funds - Rotary International and The Rotary Foundation are separate entities.
+- Rotary International and The Rotary Foundation are separate entities.
 Why? - Legally, for tax purposes, the two groups must have different supervision and management structures - The Rotary Foundation is a 501c3 charitable organization; Rotary International is a 501c4.
 Legally the different designations have different guidelines under which the organizations must operate. - Contributions to The Rotary Foundation are tax-exempt.
 Dues to Rotary International are not.